 Seeking therapy can sometimes be a daunting process.
-This 10-point guide to finding your perfect therapist is helpful for individuals contemplating therapeutic support for the first time.
+This 10-point guide to finding the perfect therapist is helpful for individuals contemplating therapeutic support for the first time.

 1. There is no perfect therapist.

-I liken finding a suitable therapist to a pair of shoes that fit well, it might take some time to mould to our feet and some might look good but rarely feel comfortable.
-One of therapy's success resides with both therapist and client both working comfortably together within a non-judgemental, empathic and supportive space.
-For this reason, my guide veers from the idea of a perfect therapist because therapy may not be smooth riding or perfect.
+I liken finding a suitable therapist to a pair of shoes that fit well, it might take some time to mould to our feet and some might look good, but rarely feel comfortable.
+One of therapy's success resides with both therapist and client working comfortably together within a non-judgemental, empathic and supportive space.
+For this reason, my guide veers from the idea of a perfect therapist because therapy is not smooth riding or perfect.
 I believe that therapy’s purpose is not to be too-good or too comfortable but a ‘good-enough’ relational fit for effective work to take place.

 2. Is faith and culturally sensitive therapy important to you?

 Being understood supports a connection and in turn can develop the therapist-client alliance.
 Carrying a wider identity means that needs can be distinct.
 Despite being well-trained and armed with practical and theoretical knowledge, unfortunately many therapists who do not share the same identities as their clients or who do not have an understanding of their clients lived experiences, may just sometimes not be able to provide what the client needs.
 On the contrary, opting for a therapist who shares a completely different background may be a novel and liberating experience for many.